NESP Resilient Landscapes

 Small-medium mammals can be monitored with cage traps to find out what species are living on Country (inventory), where they are living (occupancy), how many there are (abundance/population size) and how healthy they are.

-This SOP assumes that each trapping team has a team leader who is experienced with trapping, handling and processing mammals.
+This document assumes that each trapping team has a team leader who is experienced with trapping, handling and processing mammals.
 It therefore does not provide instructions for procedures like microchipping, measuring, taking genetic samples, or dealing with ejected pouch young, venomous or dangerous by-catch, or euthanasia.
-The following website has some additional SOPs that may be of use: https://www.dbca.wa.gov.au/science/animal-ethics-and-use-animals
+The following website has some additional procedures that may be of use: https://www.dbca.wa.gov.au/science/animal-ethics-and-use-animals

 Primary sources